-The superintendent shall develop cleaning schedules to see that all the superintendent and may be published in the appropriate handbook(s) or job descriptions and/or employment contracts after board approval.
+The superintendent shall develop cleaning schedules to see that all attendance centers and grounds are free from litter and refuse.

+Cleaning, sanitation and routine maintenance plans shall be developed by the superintendent and may be published in the appropriate handbook(s) or job descriptions and/or employment contracts after board approval.